openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Create net01: net01_subnet, 192.168.112.0/24 and attach it to the router04
  Launch instance VM_1 of vcenter1 AZ with image TestVM-TCL and flavor m1.tiny in the net_04.
  Launch instance VM_1 of vcenter2 AZ with image TestVM-TCL and flavor m1.tiny in the net_01.
  Send ping from instances VM_1 and VM_2 to 8.8.8.8 or other outside ip.

+**Expected result**

 Pings should get a response

 TC-071: Check connectivity Vms to public network with floating ip.
 ------------------------------------------------------------------